Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: June 30th

-The Thurgood Marshall College Fund (TMCF) proudly offers the David J. Stern Sports Scholarship Program to honor the former NBA commissioner with three-year, renewable $10,000 awards.
-Rising sophomores with any declared major related to sports, including sports medicine and athletic training, can apply.
-However, scholars must be matriculated full-time with 12+ credits, preserve a minimum 3.0 GPA, and agree to a senior internship with the NBA league office.
+The Thurgood Marshall College Fund offers the David J. Stern Sports Scholarship Program.
+It honors the former NBA commissioner with three-year, renewable $10,000 awards.
+Rising sophomores with any declared major related to sports can apply.
+These include sports medicine and athletic training.
+However, scholars must:

 Contact